datastats01/startup-outcome-analysis/README.md

     | Acquisition | 13,141 |
     | IPO         | 2,952  |

-**Key insight:** Startups with higher revenue and higher user traction are more likely to succeed.

 ---
 ### Problem Setup
 This is a multi-class classification problem.